-If you are planning to install a swimming pool in your backyard, there are plenty of things to factor in before you can take a splash in the water.
+If you plan to install a swimming pool in your backyard, there are plenty of things to factor in before you can splash in the water.
 One of the most important things to consider is the size of the swimming pool.

-In this article, I’ll take you through some of the critical determining factors for what pool size will work best for you.
+In this article, I’ll take you through the critical determining factors for what pool size will work best for you.

 - The size of your pool will depend on your budget and preferences.

-- You should also consider patio size when deciding on the right swimming pool size for you.
+- You should also consider patio size when choosing the right swimming pool size.

 Standard Pool Sizes